daviddwlee84/MachineLearningPractice/Algorithm/SVM/SVMDerivation.md

 ### Solving alphas by SMO (Sequential Minimal Optimization)

-The deduction above said that we definitely can get alphas and use it to get w and b.
+The derivation above said that we definitely can get alphas and use it to get w and b.
 But didn't mention how.

 It isn't possible to use the traditional way (i.e. Gradient Descent) since the dimension is too high (the same as input numbers).